<?xml version="1.0" encoding="UTF-8"?>

 <title>Reader of the Stack</title>

-<atom:link href="http://www.readerofthestack.com/feed" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.readerofthestack.com/feed" rel="self" type="application/rss+xml" />

 <description>Climbing Mount TBR, One Book at a Time</description>